Buyer’s Guide: Paint Brushes

 While many DIYers opt for rollers on large surfaces like walls, a brush provides greater precision while using less paint, and more versatility, as brushes are able to create both smooth and textured finishes, depending on your technique.
 And of course you’ll rely on brushes for trim and other detail work, as well as for painting furniture.

-Read on to learn about brush material, size, shape, and quality—and how they factored into compiling this list of the best paint brushes:
+Read on to learn about brush material, size, shape, and quality—and how they factored into compiling this list of our top favorites among the best paint brushes available.

 - BEST FOR WALLS: Purdy XL Series Medium-Stiff Nylon/Polyester Paint Brush